pypas/study/big-o/VI8.md

 You are looking for a specific value in a binary tree, but the tree is not a binary search tree.
+What is the complevity of this?

+O(N), search every node.